Project Frame4J — a Java framework

 since years.

-Breaking this "Java standard deployment procedure" (since Java1.2, 1998) would hit Frame4J and many other projects.
+Java1.2, 1998) would hit Frame4J as many other projects.

-Until now (Dec.
-2020) we have Java8 as standard on (big) Windows (1.8.0_232) and on little Linux (1.8.0_212) machines.
+Until now (June 2021) we have Java8 as standard on (big) Windows (1.8.0_232)

 November 2014 we started with using Java8 only for development and deploying.
 With beginning of 2015 we stopped using and supporting Java 7 and below.
 That includes the using Java8 features and starting to reduce those parts of frame4j.de that were motivated by pre8 bugs — like time, calendar and more.